 Double-Check Who You're Renting From

-Before you even think about packing your bags, take some time to check out the person or company you're renting from.
+Before you even think about packing your bags, take time to check out the person or company you're renting from.
 Are they who they say they are?
 One trick is to look for online reviews or ask around in expat groups.
 See if others have had good or bad experiences with them.
 If something feels off, it's always better to be cautious and look elsewhere.

 Get Everything in Writing